manuelstofer/bibimbap/README.md

 Cursors help you to write self-contained ui component that receive only their part of the global state.

-- Cursors are used to navigation through the tree.
+- Cursors are used to navigate through the tree.
 - They are immutable, every operation returns a new cursor.
 - Cursors represent not only the location in a tree but also the state of the tree itself.
 - Commiting a previous cursor will revert the state.